whoisdsmith/AI-MTHRFCKR/README.md

 ### 2023-04-20

+*   [Agile Prompt Builder](https://silviotorre.github.io/AgilePrompt/) - A web-based tool designed to help users create high-quality prompts for AI language models like GPT-3 by leveraging the principles of Agile methodology.
+*   [AI Anything](https://aianything.netlify.app/) - A platform that offers various AI-based tools and applications, including AI-generated artwork, style transfer, and text generation using language models.
 - [AMA GPT-3](https://amagpt3.com/) - A platform that allows users to ask GPT-3 questions and receive AI-generated responses.
 - [Awesome-chatgpt-plugins](https://github.com/jeadie/awesome-chatgpt-plugins) - A curated list of plugins and integrations for ChatGPT.
 - [ChainBrain AI](https://www.chainbrainai.com/) - An AI-powered solution for analyzing and predicting cryptocurrency markets.